LoayAhmed304/Go-rate-limiter/README.md

-# GO Rate Limiter: A Customizable, Standalone Rate Limiting  Service
+# Go Rate Limiter: A Customizable, Standalone Rate Limiting  Service
 A fully customizable Rate Limiting service written in Go.
 With a simple `JSON` configuration file, you can define per-route rate limits, choose the algorithm, and set the request interval, all without modifying any code.

 Perfect for education, testing, or production use, this project lets you experiment with different rate limiting algorithms, add logging to measure performance, and choose the right strategy for each endpoint on your own.
 Being written in Go means it's secure, efficient, and highly concurrent, making it reliable to use for preventing outages and abuse.